mdbeckman/GitHub-Practice-470/README.md

     - (2 pts) your repo website url (2 pts)
     - (2 pts) commit your changes and submit pull request (2pts)
             - write a **descriptive** commit message (e.g. "added Matt Beckmans info to table")
+            - select "Create a new branch for this commit and start a pull request."
-            - click green button "Propose file change"
+            - click green button "Propose file change" & start pull request
-            - click green button "create pull request"
-            - click green button "create pull request" (again on next page)
     - (1 pt) the link works (wrap url in "<" and ">" to activate link)
     - pat yourself on the back (ungraded)